NATIONAL TOOTH FAIRY DAY

 In early Europe, the tradition was to bury the baby teeth that had fallen out.
 When the sixth tooth falls out, the child’s parents then slip a gift of money from the tooth fairy under their child’s pillow, leaving the tooth as a reward.
 Many of the parents will leave a trail of glitter on the floor, which represents fairy dust.

+The tradition in Northern Europe was to pay a tann-te or tooth fee when a child lost their first tooth.
+This tradition can be found recorded in writings in the earliest written record of Norse and Northern European traditions.
 Unlike Santa Claus, there are few details of the tooth fairy’s appearance that are consistent in the various versions of the myth.
 A children’s books and artwork review found the tooth fairy to be depicted as the following: a child with wings, a pixie, a dragon, a blue mother-figure, a flying ballerina, two little old men, a dental hygienist, a pot bellied flying man smoking a cigar, a hat, a bear and others.

 Rosemary Wells conducted a study in 1984 revealing that 74 percent of those surveyed believed the tooth fairy to be female, while 12 percent believed the tooth fairy to be neither male nor female and 8 percent believed the tooth fairy could be either male or female.
 When Wells was asked about her finding regarding the appearance of the tooth fairy, she explained: “You’ve got your basic Tinkerbell-type tooth fairy with the wings, wand, a little older and whatnot.
 Then you have some people who think of the tooth fairy as a man or a bunny rabbit or a mouse.”